kaodell/PurpleAirSmoke/README.md

 Loads co-located indoor and outdoor sensor list output from sensor_list_sites.py and census tract level SVI data from the CDC/ATSDR which can be accessed at https://www.atsdr.cdc.gov/placeandhealth/svi/data_documentation_download.html Use local python packages.Makes Figure 2f.

-**Stage 2**: Clean and process the PurpleAir monitor data.
-These codes use the "remote" python environment in this repository.
+**Stage 2: Clean and process the PurpleAir monitor data.
+These codes use the "remote" python environment in this repository.**

 process_PA_raw.py